kcivey/family-edge-export/README.md

 :notes:
 there was an MS-DOS genealogy program called Family Edge Plus.
-I entered more than 3,000 relatives (or possible relatives) into it (version 2.5b), and now years later I want to get the data out.
+I entered more than 3,000 relatives (or possible relatives) into it (version 2.5b), and now years later I want to get the data out, so I wrote these programs to export the data and convert it to GEDCOM that can be imported elsewhere.
-It's unlikely that anyone else out there is having this problem and is reading this, but just in case I'm putting this out there.
+It's unlikely that anyone else out there is having this problem and is reading this, but just in case I'm writing up these instructions (and maybe they'll be useful for my future self).

 These programs are written for Linux, but it might not be hard to adapt them for OS X (using equivalents of `dosbox` and `xdotool`).
 Windows would be harder.